Simplifying residential aged care funding

 How is carer respite funded?

-Carer respite at OXA is funded through the Australian Government’s Carer Gateway program.
+Carer respite at Oxa Care is supported through the Australian Government’s Carer Gateway program, covering essential care costs.

 Government Covers: